 In order for a machine to be UKCA marked, it is necessary for the machine to meet the basic requirements for health and safety.
 Documentation that includes an assurance of conformity and a documented risk analysis is also required.
-Most machines are usually also affected by other directives that must be complied with, usually the Low Voltage, and EMC Regulations.
+Most machines are usually also affected by other regulations that must be complied with, usually the Low Voltage, and EMC Regulations.
 UKCA marking only applies to safety and may not be used as an expression of quality or reliability.

-Since 1st January 2021 the Supply of Machinery (Safety) Regulations 2008became applicable replacing the machinery directive 2006/42/EC which itself superseded the Machinery Directive 98/37/EC.
+Since 1st January 2021 the Supply of Machinery (Safety) Regulations 2008 became applicable replacing the machinery directive 2006/42/EC which itself superseded the Machinery Directive 98/37/EC.
 While all are broadly similar, there are significant differences that affect machine builders, those performing final assembly and UKCA marking of machinery, and those placing imported machinery into the market in the UK.

 Supply of Machinery (Safety) Regulations 2008 regulates the placing on the market, and the putting into service, of machinery in the UK.
 This recasting of the Machinery Directive, which is a comprehensive amendment, is intended to extend the scope, improve clarity, remove some of the acknowledged flaws that existed in the old Directive, provide an optional route to conformity assessment through quality assurance for manufacturers of some types of machinery, especially prototype and bespoke machinery, and introduce provisions for market surveillance.

-Main requirements of the Directive:
+Main requirements of the regulation:

 • Safety of any powered equipment with moving parts